jzhao0802/palab/read_and transform_data.md

   * Columns in input data but not in metadata

 ## Output
-All CSVs below should be output to the `output_dir`, overwriting a previous version if necessary.
+All files below should be output to the `output_dir`, overwriting a previous version if necessary.
 * transformed_data.rds
   * RDS file of `transformed_data`.
 * <input_dataset>\_trans.csv